etnad101/school-notes/AS-101/Chapter 5.md

 All orbits except Pluto and Mercury are close to the same plane

+- Every planet in the solar system rotate counter-clockwise, except for venus and uranus

 ### Terrestrial planets
 - Earth-like planets made up of rocks or metals with a hard surface
 - have a molten heavy-metal core, few moods and topological features such as valleys, volcanoes and craters
+- no rings
+- weak magnetic fields
 ### Jovian planets
 - Very large plants comprised of gas, rather than solid rock
 - refer to a group of four planets in the solar system also known as gas giants
 - gigantic compared to Earth, and have a gaseous nature like Jupiter
+- Have rings
+- strong magnetic fields

 ### Pluto
 - Neither terrestrial nor jovian